wetransform-os/dockup/README.md

 For more complex backup tasks as dumping a database, you can optionally define the environment variables `BEFORE_BACKUP_CMD` and `AFTER_BACKUP_CMD`.

+### Backup target

+Although dockup was initially designed to specifically support backups so AWS S3, you can also use different kinds of backup targets.

+This is possible via the environment variable `DOCKUP_MODE`.
+It allows running custom logic to do the actual backup/restoration (see subfolders in `scripts/`).

+By default, the following modes are available:

+- `aws` - store in AWS S3
+- `local` - store in a local folder (e.g. in a volume mounted into the dockup container, defaults to `/dockup/target`)

 ### Detect volumes

 Instead of providing paths manually you can set the `PATHS_TO_BACKUP` to `auto`.